alakra/weather-forecasts/README.md

 **NOTE**: `GmlLatLonList`, `GmlTimeSeries` are not implemented because of their limited use (and my inability to figure out what parameters to use to make a valid request).
-It appears they may be [discontinued](http://www.nws.noaa.gov/om/notification/tin10-59ending_wfs.htm).
+It appears to be [discontinued](http://www.nws.noaa.gov/om/notification/tin10-59ending_wfs.htm).

 <table>
   <tr>